jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 </p>

 <p>
-This might not sound too much of a big deal for some people, understandably so.
+This might not sound like too big of a deal for some people, understandably so.
 A little different way to put this is: the fact $\overline{\mathrm{Span}(\mathcal{E})} = X$ just tells us that one can approximation any element $x \in X$ using a finite linear combination of $\mathcal{E}$, without telling us how to approximate it and giving us any unique expansion of it.
 </p>

 <p>
-Most crucially, dealing with Hamel basis turns out to be a headache in general; we can prove that there (arguably) cannot exist an explicit procedure for constructing Hamel basis for every Banach space:
+Most crucially, dealing with Hamel basis turns out to be a headache in general; we can prove that there (arguably) cannot exist an explicit procedure for constructing a Hamel basis for every Banach space:
 </p>

 <p style="border: 2px solid black; padding: 10px;">